Brodski/vfo-frontend/README.md

 # About

 (Still in development)
-It's a cool webiste that lets you organized your youtube subscriptions!
+It's a cool webiste that lets you organize your youtube subscriptions!
 ### Tech details
 - A dynamic website based on N-tier architecture with Presentation, Logic, and Data layer.
 - Backend: Java, Spring Boot framework, with MongoDB database.